 - In the unlikely event that he is required to provide evidence to the Inquiry, publication of his real name will serve no useful purpose.
 The interference which it would occasion with his right to respect for his private life would not be justified.

-The Restriction order application was heard in open hearing on 5 February 2018. and the ruling handed down on 20 February 2018 in favour of restricting his real name, saying '[HN322] may be asked to provide a statement to the Inquiry, but is unlikely to be called to give evidence'.
+The restriction order application was heard in open hearing on 5 February 2018. and the ruling handed down on 20 February 2018 with Mitting finding in favour of restricting his real name, saying: '[HN322] may be asked to provide a statement to the Inquiry, but is unlikely to be called to give evidence'.

 - In the matter of section 19 (3) of the Inquiries Act 2005 Applications for restriction orders in respect of the real and cover names of officers of the Special Operations Squad and the Special Demonstrations Squad ‘Minded to’ note 2, Undercover Policing Inquiry, 14 November 2017 (accessed 15 November 2017)